Marcus Semien Player Props: Rangers vs. Mariners

-On Friday, Marcus Semien (coming off going 1-for-4 with a double) and the Texas Rangers face the Seattle Mariners, whose starting pitcher will be Luis Castillo.
-First pitch is at 8:05 PM ET.
+Saturday, Marcus Semien and his .277 on-base percentage over his last 10 games lead the Texas Rangers versus the Seattle Mariners.
+First pitch is at 4:05 PM ET.

-In his previous game he had a one-hit performance (1-for-4) against the Tigers.
+In his most recent game he had a one-hit performance (1-for-4) against the Mariners.

 Marcus Semien Game Info & Props vs. the Mariners